nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 This means that the network core can access and use the application core memory for shared memory communication.

 Interprocessor Communication (IPC) is used to indicate to the other core that there is new data available to pick up.
-The actual data exchange is handled by Open Asymmetric Multi Processing (OpenAMP).
+The actual data exchange is handled by Open Asymmetric Multi-Processing (OpenAMP).

 Zephyr includes the `OpenAMP`_ library, which provides a complete solution for exchanging messages between the cores.
 The IPC peripheral is presented to Zephyr as an Interprocessor Mailbox (IPM) device.
 The OpenAMP library uses the IPM SHIM layer, which in turn uses the IPC driver in `nrfx`_.

-.. |note| replace:: To upgrade firmware on the network core, perform the steps for FOTA upgrade described below, replacing :file:`app_update.bin` (file used when upgrading firmware on the application core) with :file:`net_core_app_update.bin`.
+.. |note| replace:: To upgrade the firmware on the network core, perform the steps for FOTA upgrade described below, replacing :file:`app_update.bin`, which is the file used when upgrading firmware on the application core, with :file:`net_core_app_update.bin`.
    In addition, ensure that :option:`CONFIG_PCD` is enabled for the MCUBoot child image.
    For more details, see :ref:`nc_bootloader`.